TalaoDAO/wallet-interaction/README.md

 ```

-The modification consists in adding a "display" attribute and a shareLInk attribute to the JSON returned by the Issuer (Issuer GET response).
+The modification consists in adding optional attributes to the JSON returned by the Issuer (Issuer GET response).

-The "id" attribute will be used to follow a wallet session with a static QRcode (optional)
+The "id" attribute will be used to follow a wallet session with a static QRcode
 The "shareLink" attribute is an UR to be presented for share link as user convenience.
 The "display" attribute is a description of the Issuer expectations about the UI design of the VC.
 The challenge and domain arttributes will be used for DID_auth response or self-issued.